surniaulula/wpsso-ratings-and-reviews/readme.txt

 <h3>No templates to modify or update!</h3>

-Simply activate / deactivate the plugin to enable / disable the addition of ratings and reviews.
+Simply activate the plugin to enable the addition of ratings and reviews.

 <!-- /about -->